 In the first quarter of 2015, the Company completed a reduction in force, which reduced the Company's workforce by five employees, or approximately 28%.
-The Company recorded \$1,156,000 in severance and other charges related to the reduction in force in the three months ended March 31, 2015.
+The Company further reduced its workforce by three employees, or 23%, in the second quarter of 2015.
+For the three and six months ended June 30, 2015, the Company recorded \$874,000 and \$2,030,000, respectively, in severance and other charges related to the reduction in force, of which none remains to be paid.